Dracula Cookies Recipe

 - 1 can (6.4 ounces) black decorating icing

 - 6 slivered almonds, cut in half

 - 1. Place truffles on a waxed paper-lined pan.
 Freeze for 10 minutes or until chilled.
-Meanwhile, in a microwave, melt candy coating; stir until smooth.
-Dip truffles in coating to cover completely; allow excess to drip of.
-Return to prepared pan.
+Meanwhile, in a small microwave-safe bowl, melt candy coating; stir until smooth.
+Dip truffles in coating to cover completely; return to pan.
 Refrigerate until hardened.

 Reviews for Dracula Cookies

 "I removed the nuts and cut cost & calories by using a marshmallow for the head and icing fangs.
 Attach to the cookie with a dab of melted candy coating.
 Decorate as usual.
 Great for a room full of kids."

 "I made this for my daughter's birthday treats at school since her b-day is close to Halloween.
 In place of the truffles, we used 1 pkg or crushed Oreo's mixed with 1 pkg of cream cheese.
 The kids and teachers were quite impressed.
 They aren't as hard to make as they look!"

 "use wilton red gel in place of the almonds"

 "I'd like to see an idea for these cookies that don't contain nuts of any kind as we have severe allergies here where I work and are a nut free facility"